PRP or Platelet-Rich Plasma

 Q: Nothing else has worked.
 Are stem cells the answer?

 A: There is a lot of false propaganda about how stem cells are a panacea.
 One day that may be true.
 Currently the field is in its early stages.
 It has potential for promoting healing and for that reason our office is willing to provide the therapies to fully informed patients.
 However, we do not expect miracles.
 Stem cells may help a painful spine, joint, tendon, or ligamentous condition, especially if the injection is used as a spark to engage in a healthy lifestyle that will promote the healing potential of the cells.
 However, it should be used as an adjunctive treatment only, not a replacement for standard medical care.

 Q: Is the use of stem cells ethical?

-A: Our office uses adult stem cells from the patient’s own body (hip) which upon extraction from the hip is introduced into the injured area immediately after minimal manipulation – centrifugation.
+A: Our office uses adult stem cells from the patient’s own body (hip) which upon extraction from the hip is introduced into the injured area immediately after minimal manipulation and autologous use.
 There is no religious ethical concern associated with this type of cell.

 Q: Is the use of stem cells safe?

 A: A lot of advertisements for stem cells suggest it is perfectly safe with no risk for complications.
 There is no such thing as a medical treatment without risks, side effects, or complications.
 While rare in the medical literature thus far, all studies of stem cells have been too small to definitively say that stem cell injection therapy is completely safe.
 It may eventually come to light that stem cell injection therapy is harmful.
 We do not believe that will happen, and for that reason we are willing to provide the treatment to patients willing to take that small but real risk in hopes that stem cells may bring them some healing and relief.